the-teachingRSE-project/competencies/competencies.md

 and their values make them responsible members of a digital society.
 This yields a qualification profile which makes an education based on it highly attractive to young people.
-At an institutional level, research performing organizations have a growing interest to foster RSE training to support the use of FAIR data and FAIR software in the academic world, a direction determined by new incentives created by scientific journals and librarians.
+At an institutional level, research performing organisations have a growing interest to foster RSE training to support the use of FAIR data and FAIR software in the academic world, a direction determined by new incentives created by scientific journals and librarians.
 How we update existing institutions and set up new ones